DCN-FAU-AvH/eDMD-sos/README.md

 The script logistic_bounds.m further uses the ChebFun package to improve numerical performance.
 It can be download for free at: https://www.chebfun.org/download/

+## **Repository Contents**
+This repository contains MATLAB script to reproduce the results for the examples in Section 5 of the paper.
+Precisely, the scripts perform the following tasks:
+- TBD